IRL2/nanover-docs/source/installation.rst

 Conda installation
 ~~~~~~~~~~~~~~~~~~

-If you have not already set up a NanoVer conda environment, please refer to :ref:`creating_conda_env`.
+If you have not already created a NanoVer conda environment, please refer to
+:ref:`creating_conda_env` and :ref:`installing_the_server`.

 #.
 Activate your NanoVer conda environment: